CNBC Daily Open: Monetary policy divergence

 Beijing has so far cut rates in June and pledged "targeted and coordinated policy, which would be implemented in a timely manner."
 Late Monday, authorities said they told lenders to extend outstanding loans to ease pressure on the property sector.
 The Chinese real estate sector heaves a sigh of relief, perhaps not so much Chinese banks.

-On the other side of the Atlantic, market watchers are intently watching inflation data that the U.S. will be out later this week.
-Will these offer more signs the Fed will hike rates?
+On the other side of the Atlantic, market watchers are intently watching U.S. inflation data due later this week.
+Will these offer more signs that the Fed will hike rates?

 U.S. inflation cooled in May to rise 4%, its lowest annual rate in more than two years, but core inflation rose by 0.4% month-on-month and 5.3% year-on-year.